nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 Once you have cloned the project's GitHub repository, change into the root folder, or open the project in an IDE.
 You should see a Makefile.

-If you don't already have Poetry installed, run `make install-poetry`.
+If you don't already have the required version of Poetry installed, running `make install-poetry` will install it with pipx, using a suffix to indicate the version e.g. 'poetry@2.1.2'.

 ::

     $ make install-poetry

-Run `make install-packages` to create a new virtual environment and install packages that are needed for development, such as Sphinx, Coverage.py, Black, mypy, ruff, and isort.
+Run `make install` to create a new virtual environment and install packages that are needed for development, such as sphinx, coverage, black, ruff, isort, mypy, and pyright.

 ::

-    $ make install-packages
+    $ make install

 Once installed, check the project's test suite passes by running `make test`.